mcho85/odin-recipes/README.md

 # odin-recipes
-This is the first project assignment as part of 'The Odin Project'.
+This is the first project assignment as part of the foundations course on 'The Odin Project'.
 We are required to create a basic recipe website.
-The website will consist of the following:
+The website will consist of:
-    - Main index page will have links to a few recipes
+    <p>- An index page with links to 3 recipes</p>
-    - Design will not be an issue
-    - Purpose is to build HTML skills
+    <p>- Each recipe will have ingredients and instructions required to make the dish</p>